Can babies sense stress in the people who care for them?

 There was also a measurable behavioral effect.
 Compared with the babies whose mothers had been assigned to the "no-stress" condition, the babies whose mothers had performed public speaking became more reluctant to interact with strangers (Waters et al 2014).

 It's likely that the infants were responding to information on multiple channels.

 For example, we know that babies are sensitive to the emotional tone of

-There is also evidence that babies mirror our brain states when we gaze into their eyes.
+As I note elsewhere, there is also evidence that babies mirror our brain states when we gaze into their eyes.